mrcnski/signor.dev/_posts/2021-12-19-review-of-system-76-launch.md

 ## The Layout

-### The Optimal Layout
+### The Optimal Emacs Layout

-As the world's best Emacs user, I have long ago come up with the best possible layout for keyboards:
+I believe I have found what is possibly the best keyboard layout for Emacs:

 1. Use QWERTY and a regular staggered key layout.
-1. Bind `CAPS` to `super`, as described in [this seminal article](https://www.bytedude.com/useful-emacs-shortcuts/#being-super).
+1. Bind `CAPS` to `super`, as described in [this article](https://www.bytedude.com/useful-emacs-shortcuts/#being-super).
 1. Use the modifier keys on the side of the spacebar by curling your thumbs in.

 With these tips you will be:

-1. More productive than anyone else except me,
+1. More productive
 1. Have near-instant compatibility with almost all keyboards with minimal configuration
 1. Avoid issues like "Emacs pinky" and RSI since you are not using your pinkies for `ctrl`.

-Simple, yet I've never seen anyone else describe such a setup, so I take full credit.
+Simple, yet I've never seen anyone else describe such a setup!

+(If you're on a Mac, I've figured out how to apply more Emacs shortcuts to almost all text inputs on the OS.
+I won't write about that now, but it gave my productivity yet another big boost.)

 ### The Launch Layout